How to use Pew Research Center’s American News Pathways data tool

 For example, the screenshot shows responses only among Republicans and Republican leaners to the question about trust in information from social media by the media trait digital savviness.

-Step 4: Some charts are wider, so be sure to scroll to the right to see the full length of the chart.
-You’ll know you’ve reached the end of the chart if the last column shows the share of respondents who refused to answer.
+Step 4: To see the full length of some wider charts, be sure to minimize the featured survey questions.
+You’ll find a minus symbol in the upper left corner of the tool to widen the chart.
+You’ll know you’ve reached the end of the chart when scrolling, if the last column shows the share of respondents who refused to answer.

 Here’s an example of what the tool can tell you: Among Republicans and Republican leaners, 39% of digital dabblers say they trust the information they get from social media sites not at all, according to a November 2019 Pew Research Center survey.